You are here

 Trench Gascoigne Essay Prize

 Dating back to 1874, the Trench Gascoigne Essay Prize reflects and reinforces the Institute's status as a uniquely placed platform for free thinking debate on defence and security.
-Previous winners have discussed the challenge of integrating civilian and military efforts in stabilisation operations, an assessment of the methodology of modern insurgents and redefining warfare.

 Awards are made on the basis of originality, logical argument, sound analysis, style, clarity and conciseness.

 The competition is open to authors of any nationality but must be written in English. and entries are welcome from - but not exclusive to - members of the Armed Forces of nations.
 One or more prizes within a total of £2,000 will be awarded.